lawrennd/snippets/_software/includes/osmnx-setup.md

 \subsection{OSMnx Setup}

-\notes{As always, we should start by installing some Python packages.
+\notes{We start by installing some Python packages.
 We'll use OSMnx, a Python package that makes it easy to download, model, analyze, and visualize street networks and other spatial data from OpenStreetMap.}

 \setupcode{%%capture
 %pip install osmnx}